DewGew/Domoticz-Google-Assistant/README.md

 Standalone implementation for [Domoticz Home Automation](https://www.domoticz.com/).
 It means that you can put this server wherever you want, even on another machine.
 You need to setup a project in Actions on Google Console.
 You find instructions below.

-Based on Pawcio's script at [domoticz forum](https://www.domoticz.com/forum/viewtopic.php?f=69&t=27244)
+Based on Pawcio's script at [Domoticz Forum](https://www.domoticz.com/forum/viewtopic.php?f=69&t=27244)

 Required:
 - public url